 Triggering a Deployment

 In most organizations where Nelson is being deployed, continuous deployment is an explicit goal.
 That is to say, merging changes into the mainline branch should trigger a deployment into the targeted datacenter(s).
-Nelson is integrated with Github for this purpose; listening to Github Deployments as a trigger for action.
-You are free to trigger the deployment however you like - Nelson doesn’t care, provided the invokation sends the desired deployable specification).
+Nelson is integrated with GitHub for this purpose; listening to GitHub Deployments as a trigger for action.
+You are free to trigger the deployment however you like - Nelson doesn’t care, provided the invocation sends the desired deployable specification.
 In order to make triggering deployments easy the Nelson project provides a supporting tool called Slipway.
 Checkout the downloads page to find the latest release of Slipway and Nelson CLI.

 Often Slipway is installed and configured by your CI operator / administrator, but there is nothing preventing you from triggering a deployment from your local machine.
-Here’s an example of deploying from a given Git that was pushed to remote: first, we generate the deployable protocol by supplying the name of the container image that we would like to specify as a deployable:
+Here’s an example of deploying a previously pushed Git commit: first, we generate the deployable protocol by supplying the name of the container image that we would like to specify as a deployable:

 slipway gen --format nldp "docker.company.com/app/hello-world:1.2.3"